scala/scala3/docs/docs/internals/overall-structure.md

 ├── repl                // The interactive REPL
 ├── reporting           // Reporting of error messages, warnings and other info.
 ├── rewrites            // Helpers for rewriting Scala 2's constructs into dotty's.
+├── semanticdb          // Helpers for exporting semanticdb from trees.
 ├── transform           // Miniphases and helpers for tree transformations.
 ├── typer               // Type-checking and other frontend phases └── util                // General purpose utility classes and modules.